AHOF: 2025–present: Debut with Who We Are, and The Passage

 After their debut, AHOF conducted a series of release events across Osaka and Tokyo in early August, marking their first overseas promotional tour and signaling early expansion into the Japanese market.
 They next appeared on their first festival appearance through MBC's Show!
 Music Core 2025 Ulsan Summer Festival Special, where they performed the title track "Rendezvous" from their debut EP, introducing them to a broader domestic audience.
 Later that month, the group held their first fan concert, Rendezvous in Manila, at the Araneta Coliseum in Quezon City, Philippines, on August 30.
 It was reported that tickets sold out within 30 minutes, and the show, attended by about 10,000 fans, was covered by South Korean and Philippine media as AHOF's first large-scale overseas appearance, reflecting the group's strong support in the Philippines and increasing international attention.

 On September 16, F&F Entertainment announced that AHOF member Chih En would be taking a temporary hiatus from group activities due to health concerns.
-The agency stated that the decision was made with the artist’s health and well-being as the foremost priority.
+The agency stated that the decision was made with the artist's health and well-being as the foremost priority.
 AHOF will continue its activities and promotions as an eight-member group.

 On October 14, it was announced that the group's second EP The Passage would be released on November 4, signifying their first comeback since debut.
+The EP features 5 tracks produced by El Capitxn and VENDORS, with members Steven, Woongki, and Han credited as lyricists.
+The title track, "Pinocchio" is a pop rock type song with a similar essence to their debut title track "Rendezvous".
+Lyrically "Pinocchio" conveys themes of coming of age, growing pains, anxiety, confusion, instability, and resilience, using Pinocchio as a projection of their own transition to adulthood.

+The Passage sold 380,904 copies within its first week, surpassing the group's record for first week sales, and earning the group its first platinum certification for the WITHVUU version of the album.
+Meanwhile, "Pinnochio" earned its first music show trophy through SBS funE's The Show on November 11, followed by additional wins on MBC M's Show Champion on November 12, and KBS2's Music Bank on November 14.

+On December 1, F&F Entertainment announced that Chih En, who had previously suspended activities due to health issues, had recovered after a period of medical treatment and rest.
+The agency stated that his health had sufficiently improved for him to resume daily life and group activities.
+It further confirmed that, following medical advice and the artist's own decision, Chih En would return to activities beginning with the 2026 AHOF 1st Fan-Con in Seoul, "AHOFOHA: All Time Heartfelt Only FOHA", which took place from January 3 to January 4, 2026.